 Carr Valley Cheese’s Glacier Gorgonzola: Described as a “symphony of pure flavor,” this soft blue cheese is a great option for umami lovers.
 Carr Valley adds mushroom truffle to create a delicate earthiness that’s as tasty on its own as it is melted over pasta.

-Hook’s Gorgonzola: Hook’s signature gorgonzola is well-decorated, having won 2nd place in the World Cheese Championship and 3rd Place at the American Cheese Society Competition.
-Made for the more adventurous cheese lover, this tangy cheese is aged for about a year, with a punchy flavor and acidic aftertaste.
+Hook’s Gorgonzola: Hook’s signature gorgonzola is well-decorated, having won 2nd place in the 2013 World Cheese Championship and 3rd Place at the 2010 American Cheese Society Competition.
+Made for the more adventurous cheese lover, this tangy cheese is aged for about a year to give it a punchy flavor and acidic aftertaste.

 What beer goes well with gorgonzola cheese?